All Episodes

 Time Text

-And we are back here on the cutting edge of societal evolution, the award-winning Rush Limbaugh program the Excellence in Broadcasting Network.
+And we are back here on the cutting edge of societal evolution, the award-winning Rush Limbaugh program and the Excellence in Broadcasting Network.

-Thrill to be with you today, folks.
+Thrilled to be with you today, folks.

 The telephone number is 800-282-2882.

-The email address is Rush at EIBNet.com.
+The email address is rush at EIBnet.com.

 But there are ways.

-Uh but we do have to move on here.
+But we do have to move on here.

-Uh ironically, to the attack today in uh in London.
+Some of them do relate ironically to the attack today in London.

-This is from the the San Francisco Chronicle.
+This is from the San Francisco Chronicle.

 Boxer criticizes Iraq war in San Francisco speech.

-The situation in Iraq is spiraling out of control, she said, and the pool of people willing to fight in the insurgency against America troop presence seems bottomless.
+And the pool of people willing to fight in the insurgency against America troop presence seems bottomless.

-She described herself as distressed, angry, and frustrated over the continuing unrest in Iraq, and the mounting death toll with no apparent end in sight.
+She described herself as distressed, angry, and frustrated over the continuing unrest in Iraq and the mounting death toll with no apparent end in sight.

 She says Iraq was a war of choice, not a war of necessity.

-We have no idea, none how long the administration plans to be in Iraq.
+We have no idea, none, how long the administration plans to be in Iraq.

 When we see this next generation coming along, we owe them everything that we have in us to leave them a better world.